 Your professor has chosen to work with the TRAC program because writing is an important part of your course.
 This arrangement, made for your benefit, constitutes a commitment to the program and, therefore, working with the TRAC Fellows is a course requirement.

-Accordingly, your responsibilities are:
+Accordingly, your responsibilities are to:

 What happens at a conference with a TRAC Fellow?